Hemophagocytic lymphohistiocytosis: Diagnostic criteria

 Despite the disorder's name, hemophagocytosis is not required to be present for the diagnosis.
 It may not be present in early stages of the disordered inflammation.

-Not all five out of eight criteria are required for diagnosis of HLH in adults, and a high index of suspicion is required for diagnosis as delay results in increased mortality.
+Not all five out of eight criteria are required for diagnosis of HLH in adults, and a high index of suspicion is required for diagnosis, as delay results in increased mortality.
 The diagnostic criteria were developed in pediatric populations and have not been validated for adult HLH patients.
 Attempts to improve diagnosis of HLH have included use of the HScore, which can be used to estimate an individual's risk of HLH.
 In adults, soluble IL-2 receptor has been found to be a very sensitive marker for HLH, demonstrating 100% sensitivity for ruling out HLH below a cutoff of 2400 U/mL and optimal cutoff for ruling in at 2515 U/mL (sensitivity, 100%; specificity, 72.5%), with 93% specificity at >10 000 U/mL.

+The HLH-2004 diagnostic criteria or the HS score can diagnose secondary HLH with a sensitivity of 95% and specificity of 93.6%.

 Differential diagnosis

 The differential diagnosis of HLH includes secondary HLH and macrophage-activation syndrome or other primary immunodeficiencies that present with hemophagocytic lymphohistiocytosis, such as X-linked lymphoproliferative disease.

 Other conditions that may be confused with this condition include autoimmune lymphoproliferative syndrome.
-As a syndrome of intense inflammation it needs to be differentiated from sepsis, which may be extremely challenging.
+As a syndrome of intense inflammation, it needs to be differentiated from sepsis, which may be extremely challenging.

-The diagnosis of acquired, or secondary, HLH is usually made in association with infection by viruses, bacteria, fungi, or parasites or in association with lymphoma, autoimmune disease, or metabolic disease.
-Acquired HLH may have decreased, normal, or increased NK cell activity.

-Griscelli syndrome

-A major differential diagnosis of HLH is Griscelli syndrome (type 2).
-This is a rare autosomal recessive disorder characterized by partial albinism, hepatosplenomegaly, pancytopenia, hepatitis, immunologic abnormalities, and lymphohistiocytosis.
-Most cases have been diagnosed between 4 months and 7 years of age, with a mean age of about 17 months.

-Three types of Griscelli syndrome are recognised: type 1 has neurologic symptoms and mutations in MYO5A.
-The prognosis depends on the severity of neurologic manifestations.
-Type 2 has mutations in RAB27A and haemophagocytic syndrome, with abnormal T-cell and macrophage activation.
-This type has a grave prognosis if untreated.
-Type 3 has mutations in melanophilin and is characterized by partial albinism.
-This type does not pose a threat to those so affected.
+Those with Griscelli syndrome with mutations in the gene encoding the RAB27A protein (which is involved in regulation of the immune system by giving the ability for T-cells to destroy pathogens) are at high risk of developing HLH.